 In contrast, the themes that emerged from those who’d left all have in common a sense of a turning point in which the cycle is finally broken.
 They were:

-- Having social support: Respondents referred to a wide range of support, including family and friends, therapists and social workers, pastors and a belief in God, among them.
-The larger point is that they didn’t feel isolated as those women who stayed did.
+- Having social support: Respondents referred to a wide range of support, including family and friends, therapists and social workers, pastors and a belief in God, etc. The larger point is that they didn’t feel isolated, as those women who stayed did.

 If nothing else, these tweets paint a picture of abuse which is more complicated than our current dialogue suggests.